Biden’s St. Patrick’s Day scrambled by Irish PM’s COVID case | WTOP News

 The virtual meeting kicked off the first in a day-long set of festivities that have been reimagined after the Irish leader’s diagnosis.

-Martin will sit out the annual “Friends of Ireland Luncheon” at the Capitol, hosted by House Speaker Nancy Pelosi, that Biden will attend.
+Martin sat out out the annual “Friends of Ireland Luncheon” at the Capitol, hosted by House Speaker Nancy Pelosi, that Biden attended.
 Biden will go ahead with a White House reception planned for Thursday evening, but Martin will not participate.

 Martin learned he had tested positive for COVID-19 Wednesday evening while attending an event with Biden and Pelosi, but the White House said the president was not considered a close-contact of Martin — also referred to as Ireland’s taoiseach.